 New Faculty Join School

 The School of Criminal Justice and Criminology is proud to welcome two new faculty members — Drs.
 Logan Somers and Seth Watts — for the 2025–26 academic year.
-Learn more about each of them here.
+Learn more by clicking on the title.